 Bilateral relations are mostly untroubled.
-Cooperation is mainly in the form of development cooperation and cultural projects and within the United Nations.
-Since 2012, an annual political dialogue has been held between Suriname and the European Union (EU).
+Cooperation takes place mainly in the form of individual development cooperation and cultural projects and within the United Nations framework.
+An annual political dialogue has been held between Suriname and the European Union (EU) since 2012.

-In recent years, bilateral trade has constantly grown but its potential has not yet been fully exploited.
-In 2013, RWE partial acquired gas and oil production rights in Suriname’s coastal waters.
-For a long time, the country’s resource wealth (oil, gold and bauxite) was not used to improve the living conditions of large sections of the population.
-Also, falling commodity prices lead to a signifincant decline in production.
-Despite positive economic development, annual per capita income is less than USD 10,000.
-In the hinterland the poverty rate ist estimated at 30%.
+Although bilateral trade has continuously grown over the past few years, its potential has not yet been fully realised.
+In 2013, RWE acquired partial gas and oil exploration rights in Suriname’s coastal waters.
+For a long time, the country’s wealth of natural resources (oil, gold, bauxite) was not used to improve the living conditions of large sections of the population.
+Also, falling commodity prices have led to a significant decline in production.
+Despite positive economic development, annual per capita income is only around 6500 US dollars.
+In the hinterland, the poverty rate is estimated at 30 percent.

-Cooperation and trade accords exist within the framework of the agreements between the EU and the ACP (African, Caribbean, Pacific) states, and between the EU and CARIFORUM, which comprises the member states of the Caribbean Community (CARICOM) plus the Dominican Republic.
-Suriname, like the other countries of the region, is paying special attention to the further development of trade relations with the EU is being followed closely in Suriname and in the entire region against the background of the ongoing negotiations on the EU’s new partnership agreement with the states of Africa, the Pacific and the Caribbean (Post-Cotonou Agreement).
+Cooperation and trade accords exist within the framework of the agreements between the EU and the ACP (Africa, Caribbean, Pacific) states as well as between the EU and CARIFORUM (CARICOM member states plus the Dominican Republic).
+The further development of trade relations with the EU is being followed closely in Suriname and in the entire region against the background of the ongoing negotiations on the EU’s new partnership agreement with the states of Africa, the Pacific and the Caribbean (Post-Cotonou Agreement).

 Suriname is not a member of the Paris Club and is therefore attempting to obtain a debt cancellation from its creditors on a bilateral basis.

-In development cooperation, Suriname has indirect ties to Germany through German agreements with CARICOM, cooperation focusing on sustainable economic development, the promotion of renewable energy and adaptation to climate change.
-In addition, Germany provides assistance in the region through microprojects.
+In development cooperation, Suriname has indirect links with Germany through German agreements with the Caribbean Community (CARICOM), with cooperation focusing on sustainable economic development, the promotion of renewable energy and climate change adaptation.
+In addition, Germany provides assistance in the region through micro‑projects.